RAF pilot sent jet into 4,000ft plummet by playing with camera, court martial hears

 Offending DSLR became 'wedged behind control stick'

-An RAF pilot sent his military airliner into a 15,000 feet-per-minute dive after the DSLR camera he was mucking about with became wedged in the aircraft's controls, a court martial heard yesterday.
+An RAF pilot sent his military airliner into a dramatic dive after the DSLR camera he was mucking about with became wedged in the aircraft's controls, a court martial heard yesterday.

 Flight Lieutenant Andrew Townshend caused his Airbus Voyager – a militarised A330 airliner – to plummet 4,400 feet in 33 seconds during a flight to Afghanistan, Bulford Military Court Centre was told.
+At one point, the aircraft plunged at a rate of 15,000 feet per minute, according to an interim probe.

 Flt Lt Townshend is accused by military prosecutors of two counts of perjury and making a false record, having allegedly lied about the cause of the accident.